 Sera pried open the casing of Xrrt’s translator and began the delicate process of removing the worst of the corroded parts.
 They had found a few dead Centaurians in the crashed ship, and salvaged what technology they could from their bodies.
 Centaurians weren’t particularly sentimental about corpses.
-The crew had picked over the rest of the Diligence and taken everything of value.
+The crew had picked over the rest of the Dignity and taken everything of value.

 “I fought God once,” said Captain Dysart.

 “A minor god,” said Jianyu.
 “More of a demigod, really.”

 “Shot it right in the face.”
 The captain looked pleased with herself.

 “It sort of exploded.
 Like, pfft.
 Lots of sparks.”